Anaig/OpenAI-and-Cognitive-Search/README.md

 - **Format**: OpenAI only supports text or json format.
 If you want to analyze enterprise documents such as PDF, Word, PowerPoint, etc., you need to extract or transform your data.
 - **Source**: You cannot directly connect OpenAI to data storages like a database, a SharePoint or a Data Lake.
 - **Token limitation**: Depending on the model used, OpenAI requests can use up to 4097 tokens shared between prompt and completion.
-To analyze longer documents, the text needs to be spit into multiple pieces.
+To analyze longer documents, the text needs to be split into multiple pieces.

 ## What is the added value of using Azure Cognitive Search with OpenAI?